BillyFerrara/active-record-podwork/instructions.md

 - create a new trail object and create it's association to an existing user instance by chaining ActiveRecord methods

 - chain AR methods to find out how many trails belong to an instance of user
-- chain AR methods to delete all of the trails the belong to an instance of a user
+- chain AR methods to delete all of the trails that belong to an instance of a user